-Moonbyul and Solar to form MAMAMOO’s first official subunit
+MAMAMOO's Moonbyul and Solar unveil new subunit name MAMAMOO+

-MAMAMOO’s Moonbyul and Solar will soon be joining forces as the girl group’s first-ever subunit.
+MAMAMOO’s Moonbyul and Solar will be making their first release as the subunit MAMAMOO+ next week.

-On August 22, MyDaily reported that the MAMAMOO duo will debut as a subunit at the end of the month.
-Their agency RBW Entertainment soon responded via XSportsNews, confirming that Moonbyul and Solar were indeed preparing to release an album as a duo.
+On August 23, RBW Entertainment revealed the name of its new MAMAMOO subunit, MAMAMOO+, comprising members Moonbyul and Solar, along with their first teaser image as a duo.

-However, it is unclear if the act will be launching by the end of August as initially reported, as RBW also noted that “the exact release date and details of the new album will be announced soon”.
+The new photo also features the subunit’s logo, which adds a plus sign to the quartet’s original logo and a sun and moon icon in each of the letter “o”s, representing the two members.

 The quartet – comprising Moonbyul, Solar, Wheein and Hwasa – have primarily focused on their solo endeavours since Wheein left RBW Entertainment in mid-2021.